Mesothelioma Trust Funds

 Believe You’re Entitled to Compensation?

-Call us at 1-800-692-8608 and find out whether you are eligible to receive compensation from the $30 billion in trust funds.
+Call us at 1-800-692-8608 to find out whether you are eligible to receive compensation from the $30 billion in trust funds.
 There is a time limit and claims are reviewed and decided on a first-come, first-serve basis, so there is no time to lose in filing your claim.
 We can help, so contact us as soon as possible.

 How Are Decisions Made for Trust Fund Claims?

-The funding and the compensation decisions for asbestos trust funds need to be fair.
-For this reason, unbiased third parties are responsible for setting up and administering the funds.[2]
+The funding and compensation decisions for asbestos trust funds need to be fair.
+For this reason, unbiased third parties are responsible for setting up and administering the funds.[1]
 They weigh several factors when settling claims:

 - Trustees consider each claim on the basis of the evidence for asbestos exposure and illness.